 The Day Designer is my favorite of all planners but I suffer from shiny object syndrome and so I have also flirted with the Simplified Planner as well as Inkwell Press' new daily planner.
-Hopefully I can save you some time and money by sharing with you my experiences with each planner.
+However, I always come back to the Day Designer.

 The first post is on the Day Designer Flagship, which is the flagship product of the Day Designer line.
 This style is my favorite and it is the one that keeps me most productive.
 I'll show you why in a minute.

 This is the planner I started with for the 2017-2018 year.
 They don't offer this particular cover any longer, but Day Designer has several other beautiful cover options.

 The inside front cover of the planner has a pocket where you can store additional papers.

 After a letter from Whitney English, who is the creator of the Day Designer, the planner has four goal setting pages.

 After the goal setting pages there is a 2-page spread offering you an overview of the year.
 I love this style of calendar.
 It is so handy for tracking different things using color coding pens.
 I have used mine to track homeschool days, plan vacations, break down project steps into specific days so the project is completed on time.
 There are a lot of ways to use these two pages.